AliciaCurth/AliciaCurth.github.io/_pages/publications.md

 **Curth, A.**, Svensson, D., Weatherall, J., & van der Schaar, M. (2021).
 Really Doing Great at Estimating CATE?
 A Critical Look at ML Benchmarking Practices in Treatment Effect Estimation.
 In _Conference on neural information processing systems (NeurIPS) datasets and benchmarks track._ [Link](https://datasets-benchmarks-proceedings.neurips.cc/paper_files/paper/2021/file/2a79ea27c279e471f4d180b08d62b00a-Paper-round2.pdf)

-**Curth, A.**, & van der Schaar, M. (2023).
-In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation.
-In _International Conference on Machine Learning (ICML)_.
-To Appear.
-[Link](https://arxiv.org/abs/2302.02923)

 ## Selected Conference Publications
  (\* indicates equal contribution)

  **Curth, A.**, & van der Schaar, M. (2023).
 In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation.
 In _International Conference on Machine Learning (ICML)_.
-To Appear.
 [Arxiv Link](https://arxiv.org/abs/2302.02923)

   **Curth, A.**, Hüyük, A., & van der Schaar, M. (2023).
 Adaptive Identification of Populations with Treatment Benefit in Clinical Trials: Machine Learning Challenges and Solutions.
 In _International Conference on Machine Learning (ICML)_.
-To Appear.
 [Arxiv Link](https://arxiv.org/abs/2208.05844) _(Also presented as Spotlight Paper at the Workshop on Adaptive Experimental Design and Active Learning in the Real World at ICML 2022.)_

 Vanderschueren\*, T., **Curth, A.**\*, Verbeke, W. & van der Schaar, M. (2023).
 Accounting For Informative Sampling When Learning to Forecast Treatment Outcomes Over Time.
 In _International Conference on Machine Learning (ICML)_.
-To Appear.
+[Arxiv Link](https://arxiv.org/pdf/2306.04255)

  **Curth, A.**, & van der Schaar, M. (2023).
 Understanding the Impact of Competing Events on Heterogeneous Treatment Effect Estimation from Time-to-Event Data.
 In _International Conference on Artificial Intelligence and Statistics (AISTATS).
 PMLR._ [Link](https://arxiv.org/abs/2302.12718)